enmanuelduran/enmascript/content/articles/2019-07-15-efficient-behavioral-tracking-in-javascript-applications.md

 featuredImage: '2019-07-15-behavioral-tracking-cover.png'
 ---

 Tracking is an essential part of product development, either for the web, mobile applications, or any software you might be working on; it is crucial to understand your users to make your business grow.
+On this article, we are going to explore multiple alternatives and patterns to implement tracking using javascript.

 If you don't know what **behavioral tracking** is or you have not implemented tracking in your projects, I can compress the explanation in a single paragraph: